 The North Carolina Assisted Living Association is a non-profit trade association devoted to promoting the establishment and operation of quality assisted living communities in North Carolina.

-Established in 1994 as the state affiliate of the Assisted Living Federation of America (ALFA), NCALA provides information, advocacy, and support to the assisted living industry.
+NCALA is the state affiliate of Argentum (formerly known as the Assisted Living Federation of America, or ALFA), the only national organization dedicated exclusively to the assisted living community.
+NCALA provides information, advocacy, and support to NC’s assisted living industry.
 One of the NCALA’s most important goals is to promote creative solutions for affordable assisted living services to low- and moderate-income consumers.

 Tenets that are common to NCALA members are:

 - Communities serve seniors and frail elderly individuals.

 - Cost-effective care that is personalized for individual needs that promotes independence, dignity, and respect for residents.

 - Programming and care that involves family and friends, as appropriate.

 - Provides a safe, residential environment that interacts with, and is a part of, the surrounding community.